lorenarc/Final-Project-MDS/README.md

  - DATA CLEANING: Code to work with python for load, transform and clean WHO dataset.
  - DATA ANALYSIS: Python and R code to analyze WHOCOMPLETE dataset.
- - VISUALIZATION: Tableau code for data visualizing.
+ - VISUALIZATION: Data visualization with R Studio